 DO - Have it clean of trash.

-DO - Have contractor remove his/her own waste.
+DO - Have contractor remove their own waste.

 DO - Have it separate from trash pickup.